 The Foundation: Accountability Without Excuses

-“But I was ill, I wasn’t normal” And they were like, “I would never do the stuff I did if I wasn’t using.”
+“But I was ill; I wasn’t normal.”
+And they were like, “I would never do the stuff I did if I wasn’t using.”
 “You ought to know addiction is a disease.”

 And there’s truth in those statements, but they can’t be the end of the conversation.
-Real accountability is more along the lines of: “I recognize that because I’m an addict, you were in a lot of pain.

-I know that my actions broke your trust, and I don’t expect you to just get over it because I’m in recovery now.
+“I acknowledge that my actions have damaged your trust, and I do not expect you to simply move past it because I am now in recovery.
 I’m committed to doing whatever it takes to rebuild what I’ve damaged.”

-This level of accountability isn’t a one-time conversation—it’s an ongoing stance that needs to be maintained throughout the rebuilding process.
+This level of accountability isn’t a one-time conversation, it’s an ongoing stance that needs to be maintained throughout the rebuilding process.

 How to Forgive Addiction: A Process, Not an Event

 Forgiveness is so often treated as if it’s a switch that people should be able to flip.
-But forgiveness, especially when it comes to the multidimensional effects of addiction, is not an event—it’s a process.
+But forgiveness, especially when it comes to the multidimensional effects of addiction, is not an event, it’s a process.
 And by that, I don’t mean pretending nothing happened.

 Practical Steps for Rebuilding Trust

 Right, let’s get into the nitty-gritty.
 What does rebuilding trust actually look like day-to-day?
-These aren’t just feel-good suggestions they’re proven strategies that we’ve seen work time and again with families at Sivana Bali.
+These aren’t just feel-good suggestions; they’re proven strategies that we’ve seen work time and again with families at Sivana Bali.

 Radical Transparency